lucasmdjl/kotlin-fixed-capacity-queue/README.md

 *   **High performance with primitives is needed:** Specialized implementations for `Int`, `Long`, `Double`, etc., avoid the performance cost of boxing and unboxing primitives into their object wrappers (e.g., `Int` to `Integer`).
 *   **You need a bounded buffer:** Perfect for scenarios like managing a recent history of events, smoothing data streams, or implementing backpressure.

-## ✨ Features
+## Features

 *   **Fixed Capacity:** Once created, the queue's capacity never changes.
 *   **Primitive Specializations:** High-performance queues for all primitive types.
 *   **Generic Support:** A standard queue for any object type `T`.
 *   **Lightweight:** A micro-library with zero dependencies.
-*   **Standard Interface:** All implementations implements the `java.util.Queue` interface for easy integration with existing Java and Kotlin code.
+*   **Standard Interface:** All implementations implement the `FixedCapacityQueue` interface, which extends `java.util.Queue` for easy integration with existing code.

 ## Installation

-Add the library as a dependency to your `build.gradle.kts`, `build.gradle` or `pom.xml` file.
+Available on Maven Central.
+Add the dependency to your project's build file.

 ### Gradle (Kotlin DSL)